jonhehir/congress-voting-networks/README.md

 This analysis was originally perfomed in:

-> The Rise of Partisanship and Super-Cooperators in the U.S. House of Representatives Andris C, Lee D, Hamilton MJ, Martino M, Gunning CE, et al. (2015) The Rise of Partisanship and Super-Cooperators in the U.S. House of Representatives.
-PLOS ONE 10(4): e0123507. https://doi.org/10.1371/journal.pone.0123507
+> Andris C, Lee D, Hamilton MJ, Martino M, Gunning CE, et al. (2015). *The Rise of Partisanship and Super-Cooperators in the U.S. House of Representatives.* PLOS ONE 10(4): e0123507.

 The data comes from voteview.com:

-> Lewis, Jeffrey B., Keith Poole, Howard Rosenthal, Adam Boche, Aaron Rudkin, and Luke Sonnet (2020).
-Voteview: Congressional Roll-Call Votes Database. https://voteview.com/
+> Lewis, Jeffrey B., Keith Poole, Howard Rosenthal, Adam Boche, Aaron Rudkin, and Luke Sonnet (2020). *Voteview: Congressional Roll-Call Votes Database.* https://voteview.com/

 ## How to Run